Angela

 solar cells optimized for maximum efficiency.
 But if the cells

-they made using the two starting materials performed equally well,
+they made using the two starting materials performed equally

-same efficiencies,” reasoned Belcher.
+and get the same efficiencies,” reasoned Belcher.

 The researchers began by evaluating the light-harvesting